 Sheldon’s first book publication, “Mary B. Huber and My Labrador Rug”: ISBN 978-0-9918341-0-5 is now available.
 It is an evidentiary accounting and intersection of the life of MBH and the mission work of Dr. W. T. Grenfell in Newfoundland and Labrador, culminating in their expression in her 1935 poem: My Labrador Rug

 Sheldon began piano lessons at age 10 and, a year later, enrolled at St. Michael’s Choir School in Toronto.
 Upon graduation he went on to earn a Bachelor of Music degree (Theory and Composition) from the Faculty of Music at the University of Toronto and later continued supplementary studies at the Gaelic College in Cape Breton and the Juilliard School in New York.
 Sheldon also has extensive choral experience, serving as Director of Music and Organist for more than a decade at St. Clare’s Church (Toronto), as Choirmaster for the Appleby College Chapel Choir (Oakville) and as piano accompanist to the Oakville Children’s Choir for 7 seasons.
-Since 2006 he has been accompanist for Young Voices Toronto (formerly High Park Choirs), the Children's Choir-in-Residence at the Faculty of Music, University of Toronto.
+Since 2006 he has been accompanist and composer-in-residence to Young Voices Toronto.

 A veteran of many recordings and tours, his personal highlights are performances at Festival 500 - Sharing the Voices (Newfoundland and Labrador, Canada), Musica Mundi Choral Competition (Budapest, Hungary), the Choral Olympics (Bremen, Germany) and the American Choral Directors National Convention (Los Angeles, California).
 Sheldon is equally at home in the theatre, having been part of over a dozen productions, including musical director in the theatre program at the Inter-Provincial Music Camp (Parry Sound, Ontario) and more recently, performing in the Rendez-vous Show for Holland-America/Princess Westmark Hotels and Showtime Entertainment in the Yukon Territory of Canada, the World Choir Games in Riga, Latvia, and Podium On the Edge in St. John's NL, and a Friendship Tour in Germany and Austria.